Dynamics of opinion polarization: Modelling framework

 For the polarization index $\Phi$, the related literature has explored several different metrics, each capturing a different property of an opinion vector.
 Below we have collected the most popular definitions, for which we provide a short discussion.

 \begin{definition} For an opinion $\bm{x}=(x_i)\in [-1,1]^n$ the following polarization indices are defined:

 \end{definition}

 The Network-disagreement Index (NDI)~\cite{Dandekar2013, Musco2018,Bindel2015,Chen2018,Matakos2017} is the sum, over all nodes, of the weighted disagreement in each node pair, which represents (except for the division by $n$) the average disagreement in the network as a whole.
 NDI is the only topology-dependent metric, in the sense that the same opinions may give rise to a completely different NDI depending on how the vertices are connected.
 The Global Disagreement Index~\cite{Dandekar2013} (GDI) measures the conflict between all the users in the network, regardless of whether they share a social link or not. $P_1$~\cite{Musco2018}, corresponding to the mean-centered 2-norm of opinions, measures the polarization as a deviation of the opinions from the average.
 The definitions of $P_2$~\cite{Matakos2017} and $P_3$~\cite{Chen2018}, instead, intend the polarization as the deviation from the complete neutrality, represented with the value 0 (the middle ground between the two extremes -1 and 1).
 Finally, $P_4$ is referred to as \emph{total absolute opinion} and has been introduced by Friedkin and Johnsen~\cite{Friedkin2011}.
-While all previous indices were related to 2-norms, the total opinion is equivalent to the 1-norm .
+While all previous indices were related to 2-norms, the total opinion is equivalent to the 1-norm.
 Similarly to $P_2$ and $P_3$, the index $P_4$ measures the ``absolute total'' opinion in the network and has the same semantic: it measures the deviation from the neutrality (represented by 0).
-While not directly a measure of polarization, the concept of choice shift caused by the opinion formation process (see definition below) is sometimes used in the related literature as an intermediate step in gauging the direction towards which opinion moves. \begin{definition}[Choice shift] A choice shift occurs when the mean attitude of the group at the end is different from the mean attitude at the beginning:
+While not directly a measure of polarization, the concept of choice shift caused by the opinion formation process (see definition below) is sometimes used in the related literature as an intermediate step in gauging the direction towards which opinion moves.

+\begin{definition}[Choice shift] A choice shift occurs when the mean attitude of the group at the end is different from the mean attitude at the beginning:

 \end{definition}

 The choice shift has been analyzed, for rFJ, by Gionis \etaltwo in~\cite{Gionis2013}, where it is found that, if the social graph is undirected ($w_{ij} = w_{ji}$), changing the graph topology will not determine a choice shift.
 In the following, we will discuss if this finding carries over to gFJ and under which conditions.